 Policy T3 - Cycle Routes and Bridleways.
 The policy is the same as in the Made Neighbourhood Plan.

 Policy T4 - Supporting Public Transport.
 This policy has been deleted from the Review Neighbourhood Plan.

 Policy Emp 1 - Support for Existing Employment Opportunities.
-The policy is the same as in the Made Neighbourhood Plan.
+The policy is the same as in the Made the Neighbourhood Plan was made.